featherbear/UNSW-CSE-Thesis/site/content/posts/upgrade-notes.md

 > I think I got locked out at this point, because the UART shell didn't accept my root credentials

+## Files That Are There?

+* /usr/sbin/tcpdump
+  * Call to tcpdump in /opt/rockrobo/wlan/wlanmgr
+* /usr/bin/scp

 ## Notice

 * Newer versions no longer use the `vinda` file, and use <s>an embedded linux OS rather than Ubuntu 14.
 Now uses</s> busybox.